 How to Make Lentil Minestrone Soup

-This is an easy to make, one pot soup.
-Start by sautéing the carrots, celery, onion, salt and pepper until they start to soften.
+Sauté the vegetables – Sauté the carrots, celery, and onion until they start to soften.
+Season with salt and pepper.
 Stir in the tomato paste, garlic and spices and cook for another minute or two before adding in the tomatoes, lentils, Parmesan cheese rind, bay leaf, vegetable broth and water.

 Once the pasta is cooked, stir in the peas, remove the bay leaf and Parmesan cheese rind.
 Taste the soup for seasoning and then serve it topped with shredded Parmesan cheese.